dhari001/dhari001/README.md

 ## 🤝🏼 Hello & Welcome
-My name is Dharitri Dixit, and I'm a third year software engineering student at the University of Ottawa, and am currently looking for a coop for Summer 2022.
+My name is Dharitri Dixit, and I'm a third year software engineering student at the University of Ottawa, and am open to networking with others in the industry.